 Research Lab: Propst 115, phone 205-726-2631

 He teaches Microbiology for the Allied Health Sciences as well as General Microbiology.
 He also teaches the fall section of Senior Seminar (BIOL 438), with the emphasis on a cutting-edge scientific technology (such as gene editing) and its social/ethical implications.
 He serves as chair of Samford’s Institutional Review Board (IRB) and as a member of the curriculum committee for Howard College of Arts and Sciences.For recreation, he enjoys hiking, golfing, cooking, and playing with his kids.
-He lives in West Homewood with his wife, Kathleen (a physician at UAB), two children, Dottie (7) and Thomas (2), and two dogs, Rain and Pepper.
+He lives in West Homewood with his wife, Kathleen (a physician at UAB), three children, Dottie (8), Thomas (4) and Charles Merritt (1), and two dogs, Rain and Pepper.